 - 3Click on the user names of other writers to visit their profiles and talk pages and leave a little note welcoming them to the site.

-- 8The key to any community is to interact and to communicate.Those of us who are writers, marketers and SEOs are in the business of communication, so communicating with others on our team is an absolute necessity in order to build a stronger site and a larger team.Advertisement
+- 8Those of us who are writers, marketers and SEOs are in the business of communication, so communicating with others on our team is an absolute necessity in order to build a stronger site and a larger team.The key to any community is to interact and to communicate.Advertisement

 Referencing this Article